apache/spark/docs/sql-programming-guide.md

   Hive can optionally merge the small files into fewer large files to avoid overflowing the HDFS metadata.
 Spark SQL does not support that.

+**Hive UDF/UDTF/UDAF**

+Not all the APIs of the Hive UDF/UDTF/UDAF are supported by Spark SQL.
+Below are the unsupported APIs:

+* `getRequiredJars` and `getRequiredFiles` (`UDF` and `GenericUDF`) are functions to automatically include additional resources required by this UDF.
+* `initialize(StructObjectInspector)` in `GenericUDTF` is not supported yet.
+Spark SQL currently uses a deprecated interface `initialize(ObjectInspector[])` only.
+* `configure` (`GenericUDF`, `GenericUDTF`, and `GenericUDAFEvaluator`) is a function to initialize functions with `MapredContext`, which is inapplicable to Spark.
+* `close` (`GenericUDF` and `GenericUDAFEvaluator`) is a function to release associated resources.
+  Spark SQL does not call this function when tasks finish.
+* `reset` (`GenericUDAFEvaluator`) is a function to re-initialize aggregation for reusing the same aggregation.
+  Spark SQL currently does not support the reuse of aggregation.
+* `getWindowingEvaluator` (`GenericUDAFEvaluator`) is a function to optimize aggregation by evaluating an aggregate over a fixed window.

 # Reference

 ## Data Types